Firebrandt/TotallyDoesNotMuteSpotifyAds/README.md

 Bundled together into an .exe with PyInstaller - which, unfortunately, seems to use some hacky tricks to get that to work.
 The program is false positived as an anti-virus as a result.

-Made in python.
+Made in Python.
 The project began during my high school days and was topped off a bit at the beginning of first year university.